TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/SiteProcessor.rst

       as = site
    }

-In the Fluid template the properties of the site entity can be accessed:
+In the Fluid template the properties of the site configuration can be accessed:

 .. code-block:: html